Editorial: Raise wages!

 For employees who were hired before 2015 a retroactive (as of 1 January 2020) wage hike of 4.5 percent was agreed to along with another 3.5 percent wage increase as of 1 July, 2021.

-According to OTE’s figures the cumulative wage increase will be approximately eight percent.
+According to OTE’s divs the cumulative wage increase will be approximately eight percent.
 Wages fell by a total of 9.5 percent between 2012 and today.

 More recent hirees that joined the firm after 1 January, 2015, and were the lowest paid employees in the company will receive a 5.5 percent wage increase as of 1 January, 2020, and another 3.5 percent hike as of 1 January, 2021.